Rank-transformed subsampling: inference for multiple data splitting and exchangeable p-values: Method

 Now if we were to apply the aggregation function $S$ to each row of $\mathbf{H}$, we would obtain

 whose empirical distribution function $\hat{G}_{n}(x) := \mathbb{F}_{\{\hat{S}_{b}\}}(x)$ is the natural subsampling estimate for $G_P(x)$.
 By the standard consistency result of subsampling (\citealp{politis1999subsampling}; see also \cref{sec:app:subsample}), we have $\|\hat{G}_{n} - G_{P}\|_{\infty} \rightarrow_p 0$ under $P \in \mathcal{P}_0$.
-However, directly using $\hat{G}_n$ to construct the test is suboptimal because $\hat{G}_n$ would continue to approximate the asymptotic distribution of $S_n$ (were it to exist) under a sequence of local alternatives, resulting in low power; see the bottom left plot in \cref{fig:schematic-transform}.
+However, directly using $\hat{G}_n$ to construct the test is suboptimal because under a sequence of local alternatives, $\hat{G}_n$ contains an upward bias from sampling under alternative.
+Although such a bias may vanish asymptotically, the rate at which it vanishes can be rather slow and this can severely reduce power; this is illustrated in the bottom left panel of \cref{fig:schematic-transform}.
+In the supplementary material, we formalise this point in \cref{thm:crit-ordinary} and numerically demonstrate the bias in \cref{app:power-numerical}.
 Therefore, instead of using $\hat{G}_n$ to calibrate our test statistic $S_n$, we perform the rank transform introduced below.